mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 A similar interpretation is adopted by Eriksson and colleagues [-@eriksson_using_2019] using gameplay design patterns with young people which drew inspiration from research on [@barendregt_intermediate-level_2018] value of design patterns as a form of "intermediate-level concept", a form of "representation of knowledge in-between  general theories and particular artefacts in terms of abstraction and  generalizability" [@eriksson_using_2019, p.15].

-At this stage it is important to try to clarify / return to, what exactly is meant by the abstract in their explorations.
-(THUS MOVE TO LR IF POSSIBLE)
+An alignment in this framing from the design research community with CHAT interpretation of the utility of a germ cell construct can be made in terms of the utility of the process and the process of divining a abstract enough germ cell to merit application in other instances.

+However, in the research of Eriksson et al on GDPs and young people making games [-@eriksson_using_2019], the grand theories or abstract concepts are not clearly articulated.
+And as noted, they focus chiefly on the utility of GDP concepts for researcher rather than for participants or facilitators of learning.

+Thus it is of a value to return to, what exactly is meant by the abstract within existing pedagogies in this domain explore this area.
+To do this we can turn to concepts explored in Chapters 1 and 2: computational thinking, Papert and Turkle's concept of epistemological pluralism and bricolage approach and  the concept of levels of abstraction (LOA)

 #### Defining abstraction - recalling definitions.

+#### Computational thinking

 In this research, I conceptualised such less practical abstraction as that represented by Wing's interpretation of computational thinking.

-Waite's interpretation of levels of abstraction and semantic waves in a computing education context is potentially relevant as example of how can contribute to the debate in this area.

 Turning to alignment with PBL research in digital making, as explored in the literature review a key challenge to project based learning is finding appropriate conceptual and practical frameworks to scaffold domain specific working practices to ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].
 Waite and colleagues propose that abstraction should be explicitly taught even to younger pupils [@waite_abstraction_2016].
 Waite and colleagues [@waite_abstraction_2018-1] also propose the utility of awareness of LOA in terms of learners knowing at what level of abstraction they are operating, although the evidence is not representative and authors call for further research.